Drive Physical Therapy

 Can I be treated elsewhere other than my home?

 Absolutely!
-As long as the location you prefer to be treated consents to you being treated there and there is adequate space.
+As long as the location you prefer for home physical therapy consents to you being treated there and there is adequate space, you can proceed.
+Additionally, it's worth considering the physical therapy costs and understanding the private-pay therapy benefits when making your decision.

 How far do you travel?